 Only a rightsholder has standing to file a legal rights objection.
-The source and documentation of the existing legal rights the objector is claiming are infringed by the appliedyes-for gTLD must be included in the filing.
+The source and documentation of the existing legal rights the objector is claiming (which may include either registered or unregistered marks) are infringed by the applied yes for gTLD must be included in the filing.